AqwamCreates/DataPredict/docs/TermsAndConditions.md

   * Supportive or Auxiliary Use: Any usage of the Library to aid in the development, testing, debugging, or execution of other projects, systems, or applications.

+* The term "Commercial Use" encompasses all forms of utilization and application, including integration, storing, and hosting from another computer, server, or machine.
+This applies to companies (or individuals, if none) whose combined revenue (including from subsidiaries or related entities) exceeds $3,000 within 365 days (not per 365 days) or those engaged in business-to-business activities.

 * Additionally, the definition of "User's Third Parties" shall include:

   * Any individual or entity that receives, accesses, or benefits from the Library through User's actions;